Mamutt7/Linux-System-Management-Script-Collection/README.md

 In this step, I added a go back option for navigation, letting the user type .. to move up one directory.
 I learned how to use conditional checks with .. to navigate up and cd .. to move back.
 This makes the script more user-friendly by allowing easier directory navigation.

-# Linux File Navigation Script

-## Project Overview
-This script allows users to navigate directories, list files (including hidden files), view file details, and return to previous directories.
-It’s an interactive way to explore file management and directory navigation in Linux.

-## Features
-- **List Files**: Shows files in the current directory.
-- **Navigate Directories**: Allows user to change directories or go back.
-- **Show Hidden Files**: Option to display hidden files.
-- **View File Details**: Displays information about a specific file.

-## Usage
-1. Run the script: `./navigate.sh`
-2. Follow prompts to navigate directories, view hidden files, and inspect individual file details.

-## What I Learned
-- Working with Linux commands like `ls`, `cd`, and `chmod`.
-- Creating interactive scripts with `read` for user input.
-- Using conditional statements to add functionality.

-## Example Outputs
-- Listing files in the current directory
-- Navigating to a new directory
-- Showing hidden files
-- Viewing details for a specific file
->>>>>>> 3b69432 (Initial commit of Linux file navigation project)